zcbmlijygrdwa/snake_lip/README.md

-# Marr-Hildreth Edge Detection - implementation in Matlab
+#  Lip Tracking with Snake- implementation in Matlab

 Author: Zhenyu Yang